Black Sabbath (album): Retrospective reviews and legacy

 Retrospective reviews of Black Sabbath have been positive.
 AllMusic reviewer Steve Huey said it was a highly innovative debut album with several classic metal songs, including the title track, which he felt had the "most definitive heavy metal riffs of all time".
 Huey was also impressed by how the band's "slowed-down, murky guitar rock bludgeons the listener in an almost hallucinatory fashion, reveling in its own dazed, druggy state of consciousness".
 In The Rolling Stone Album Guide (2004), journalist Scott Seward highlighted Bain's grandiose production on "an album that eats hippies for breakfast."
 In the opinion of Mike Stagno of Sputnikmusic, "both fans of blues influenced hard rock and heavy metal of all sorts should find something they like on the album."
 BBC Music's Pete Marsh referred to Black Sabbath as an "album that changed the face of rock music."
-In Mick Wall's book Black Sabbath: Symptom of the Universe, Butler reflects, "The London press absolutely hated us when we made it 'cos they'd never written an article about us, they didn't know of us.
-When our first album, the first week, went straight into the charts, the London press went, like, what the hell's going on here?
-And they've hated us ever since."
+Canadian journalist Martin Popoff called the album "a landmark debut" and the only one in the discography to suffer "the transitional step towards the concept of full metal".

 In 1989, Kerrang! ranked Black Sabbath number 31 on their "100 Greatest Heavy Metal Albums of All Time".
 In 1994, it was ranked number 12 in Colin Larkin's Top 50 Heavy Metal Albums.
 Larkin praised the album's "crushing atmosphere of doom", which he described as "intense and relentless".
 In 2000, Q magazine included Black Sabbath in their list of the "Best Metal Albums of All Time", stating: "[This album] was to prove so influential it remains a template for metal bands three decades on."
 In 2003, it was ranked number 241 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time, 243 in a 2012 revised list, and 355 in a 2020 revised list.
 Rolling Stone ranked Black Sabbath number 44 in their list of the 100 Best Debut Albums of All Time, describing the title track as the song that "would define the sound of a thousand bands".
 Additionally, in 2017, the magazine ranked it 5th on their list of "100 Greatest Metal Albums of All Time".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 Track listing

-All songs credited to Tony Iommi, Geezer Butler, Bill Ward and Ozzy Osbourne, except where noted.
+All songs written by Tony Iommi, Geezer Butler, Bill Ward and Ozzy Osbourne, except where noted.